SteveBenz/ProgressiveColonizationSystem/README.md

    15. (fixed) Doesn't tell you that it used up all the local loose crushins
    16. (fixed) Doesn't tell you that production is blocked by lack of crew (shortoncrew)
    17. Revisit the SPH production dialog
-   18. Didn't get warning for not being maxtier on Minmus T4 -- perhaps because maxtier is 4?
+   18. (fixed) Didn't get warning for not being maxtier on Minmus T4 -- perhaps because maxtier is 4?
-   19. Find a way to automatically set body & tier
+   19. (fixed) Find a way to automatically set body & tier
    20. Can bring CrushIns from Kerbin or other bodies and fake out the resource auto-collection mechanic.
 It should be happy to take the crushins, but disallow it as an auto-collector.
    21. Progression doesn't show why research is disabled.